-- Is the development reasonably defined, as described in IFC Performance Standard 1? - o Is the location confirmed? - o Is an ESIA publicly available? - Is the development reasonably predictable or a foreseeable future development, as defined in the IFC CIA Handbook? - o What is the likelihood of the project occurring? - o Is it described as a "Core Project" in the National Development Plan? - Has the third-party ESIA been submitted or approved six months or more before submission of this ESIA? - Will the project occur within the same timescale as the Uganda EACOP project? - What is the nature of the development? - Are there likely to be cumulative impacts with the Uganda EACOP project based on the type and nature of the impacts of the third-party development? - Do the AOIs of the EACOP project VECs overlap with the third-party development AOIs?
+- 1. Is the development reasonably defined, as described in IFC Performance Standard 1? - Is the location confirmed? - Is an ESIA publicly available? - 2.
+Is the development reasonably predictable or a foreseeable future development, as defined in the IFC CIA Handbook? - What is the likelihood of the project occurring? - Is it described as a "Flagship Project" in the National Development Plan? - Has the third-party ESIA been submitted or approved six months or more before submission of this ESIA? - Will the project occur within the same timescale as the Tanzania EACOP project? - 3.
+What is the nature of the development? - Are there likely to be cumulative impacts with the Tanzania EACOP project based on the type and nature of the impacts of the third-party development? - 4.
+Do the AOIs of the EACOP project VECs overlap with the third-party development AOIs?